rudla/multiloops/README.md

 * START  - restart with new board
 * SELECT - restart with board of different size (cycle through 4 sizes)
-* OPTION - hilite tiles with some loose ends
+* OPTION - highlight tiles with some loose ends

 Inactive cursor are hidden after cca.
 10 seconds.